kyuupichan/electrumx/docs/ENVIRONMENT.rst

   peer discovery if it notices it is not present in the peer's returned list.

+* **FORCE_PROXY**

+  By default peer discovery happens over the clear internet.
+Set this to non-empty to force peer discovery to be done via the proxy.
+This might be useful if you are running a Tor service exclusively and wish to keep your IP address private.  **NOTE**: in such a case you should leave **IRC** unset as IRC connections are *always* over the normal internet.

 * **TOR_PROXY_HOST**

   The host where your Tor proxy is running.
 Defaults to *localhost*.